 Method 3: Reinstall macOS High Sierra after upgrading failed

 If you've tried out the methods above with no luck, there might be problems installing macOS High Sierra.
 In this case, you need to reinstall the operating system.
 This method will erase all the files on that drive so make sure you have a backup.
-If you don't, you can also recover data from corrupted boot partition with reliable data recovery software.
+If you don't, you can also recover lost data from corrupted boot partition with reliable data recovery software.

-iBoysoft Mac Data Recovery helps users recover data when Mac computers won't boot after APFS conversion, when unlocking an encrypted APFS boot drive failed, or recover data from unmountable, corrupted, unreadable boot drives.
-Besides, it's also able to recover data from corrupted external hard drives, USB drives, Pen drives, SD cards, memory cards and other storage devices with file systems like APFS, HFS+, HFS, exFAT, etc.
+iBoysoft Mac Data Recovery helps users recover lost data when Mac computers won't boot after APFS conversion, when unlocking an encrypted APFS boot drive failed, or recover lost data from unmountable, corrupted, unreadable boot drives.
+Besides, it's also able to recover lost data from corrupted external hard drives, USB drives, Pen drives, SD cards, memory cards and other storage devices with file systems like APFS, HFS+, HFS, exFAT, etc.

 Solution 1: If you have only one Mac computer

-If you have only one Mac computer, you can recover data from the corrupted Mac with iBoysoft Mac Data Recovery under Recovery Mode.
+If you have only one Mac computer, you can recover lost data from the corrupted Mac with iBoysoft Mac Data Recovery under Recovery Mode.

 - Reboot this Mac computer and press "Command +Option +R" keys instantly.